arrested-developer/introducing-github/README.md

 ![](https://i.imgur.com/3hj0uhK.png)

+**Note: You don't need to choose a theme - for your personal website we specify that you should not use one**

 Once the settings have saved, you'll see the URL for your published website.
 Click on it and check that your page looks as expected.

 ### Well done!
 You published to Github Pages!